LAST UPDATED: 7 July 2017

 We firmly believe that every positive choice — no matter how ‘big’ or ‘small’ — is worthy of support and encouragement.

-The NFF also fails to recognise that whilst Animals Australia will always highlight that not eating animals is a legitimate choice people can make — it is the NFF's ongoing defence of industries such as live export and factory farming that are driving many people to consider meat-free diets.
+The NFF also fails to recognise that whilst Animals Australia will always highlight that not eating animals is a legitimate and meaningful choice people can make — it is the NFF's ongoing defence of industries such as live export and factory farming that are driving many people to consider meat-free diets.

 Food choices are of course not the only personal choices that impact the lives of animals — they often just happen to be the most topical.
 Making informed choices about the animals we welcome into our home, the clothes we wear, the entertainment we seek, the politicians we lobby, and many other choices can all make a profound, positive difference.